fuzzylogicxx/fuzzylogic/posts/mar-2020-record-purchases-isolated-moments.md

 Cooped up at home and deprived of face-to-face contact with friends and family, I’ve found that music can really lift the spirits.

-Fortunately, the supply of great records hasn‘t stopped and there are a number of trusty online stores to keep us connected.
+Fortunately, the supply of great records hasn’t stopped and there are a number of trusty online stores to keep us connected.

 Let’s dive into the stack of wax that has been keeping me (mostly) sane during lockdown.